lafvintech/ESP32_Animated_Eyes/docs/source/about this kit.rst

 Preface
 -------------------------------

-ESP32 Animated Eyes Before we understand the ESP32 Animated Eyes,we need to first understand it.The following figure is a schematic diagram of the
+Before we understand the ESP32 Animated Eyes,we need to first understand it.The following figure is a schematic diagram of the
 ESP32 Animated Eyes:

 .. figure:: ./Tutorial/img/LA065_A10.jpg